What Is a llms.txt File and How to Use It for AI Visibility in 2026

 Mistake 4: Not Complementing with Other GEO Tactics

 llms.txt alone isn't enough.
 You also need structured data, schema markup, and a content architecture designed for AI consumption.
-Combine it with other methods like AEO Explained: Answer Engine Optimization Mastery for best results.
+Combine it with other methods like Step by Step: Scale Business Organic Traffic With AI in 2026 for best results.

 Frequently Asked Questions